Kat Von D: “My Idea Of Beauty Is A Lot Different Than Most People’s”

 What would be the product that you would choose to turn a no-makeup lover into a makeup junkie?

-“I don’t think you’re a hero because you woke up a certain way.”– Kat Von D
+“I don’t think you’re a hero because you woke up a certain way.”

 I don’t follow people like that, I don’t see that in my feed.
 I think it’s lame to give yourself credit for being yourself.
 I don’t think you’re a hero because you woke up a certain way.
 I mean: Good job on cleaning your face.
 I think what is actually empowering is loving yourself without makeup on and that being normal not a moment to celebrate.
 That’s just who you are, you know.
 To me natural might not be what’s natural to most people.
 I’m a fan of all of it.
 If you want to look like a Duran Duran album cover and have dark eyes and lips, that’s cool.
 If you want to not wear lipstick that’s great too.
 And any place in the middle is nice as well.
 It’s whatever you like.*

-*All questions were answered in a personal One-on-One interview as well as in a Q&A session during the Sephora x Kat von D Beauty launch event 2017 in Warsaw, Poland.
+All questions answered in an One-on-One interview as well as in a Q&A session during the Sephora x Kat von D Beauty launch event 2017 in Warsaw, Poland.